Open Accessibility Menu

 The Emergency Medicine II rotation is designed to build on skills learned during the Emergency Medicine I rotation.
 During this rotation, residents serve as the emergency department point of contact to ensure safe and effective medication use during emergencies.
 After the completion of the rotation, residents will be equipped to integrate into the emergency medicine interdisciplinary team, triage acutely ill patients, prioritize responsibilities, and make appropriate medication recommendations in a fast-paced environment.

-Family Medicine Clinic / Ambulatory Care II
+Family Medicine Clinic/Ambulatory Care II

-Hematology/Oncology Infusion
+Hematology/Oncology Outpatient Infusion

 During the Outpatient Hematology/Oncology Infusion rotation, residents will learn sufficient in-depth knowledge of various drug classes of chemotherapy as well as approved NCCN chemotherapeutic regimens for common cancer types.
 In addition to participating in the multi-check process for chemotherapeutic orders, residents will interact with the interdisciplinary healthcare team to identify and solve medication-related issues, present relevant topic discussions on a variety of hematology and oncology topics, and respond to drug information requests.